-Businesses have become more self-reliant and prefer searching for the information that they need from your company on their own, without needing to connect with a support rep at your company for certain actions.
-This is the purpose of your customer portal.
+Businesses have become more self-reliant and prefer searching for the information that they need from your company on their own, without needing to connect with a support representative at your company for certain actions.
+This is the purpose of creating a customer portal.

 The operational efficiencies are huge when you consider how a portal allows you to connect the dots between what you do in the backend and what customers see in the frontend: